AdityaYadav5146/spotify-clone/README.md

 # spotify-clone
 this a spotify clone using html and css .
-Build for practice purpose only
+Build for practice purpose only.